mhoshi-vm/twitter-wordcloud/README.md

+# This repo is archived.
+Continuing on https://github.com/mhoshi-vm/social-wordcloud

 # Twitter Wordcloud generator in Spring Boot

 Generate a wordcloud using Twitter v2 API.
 Purposed for learning spring boot, and cloud native development technologies from [VMware Tanzu](https://tanzu.vmware.com/tanzu).